 The Two Threshold Considerations are:

-• Whether you have a financial need for spousal support, and
+- Whether you have a financial need for spousal support.

 The exact information courts require to determine whether you are entitled to spousal support depends on what factors your court considers.

-• Spouses Education And Employability: Suppose there is a disparity in your and your spouse’s level of education.
-In that case, the court may consider that in awarding spousal support.
+Suppose there is a disparity in your and your spouse’s level of education.
+In that case, the court may consider this in awarding spousal support.
 For example, if your spouse has a professional degree that enables them to earn a more significant income while you do not have such a degree or future earning power, a court may order that your spouse pay you spousal support.

 Frequency of Support Payments

-Spousal support may be ordered in monthly payments.
+Spousal maintenance payments may be ordered in monthly payments.
 Still, it may also be awarded as a larger one-time payment, depending on the respective financial condition of the parties.

 Spousal Support Dependent On Jurisdiction